chuiyeeccy33/embark_book/Part3_database.md

 2. **Filter employees with salary range between 3000 and 4000, then sort them by department code and followed by Name**

-    This query retrieves employees with salaries between 3000 and 4000, sorted by department code and employee name.

     ```sql
     SELECT *
     FROM Employee AS a